RTXteam/RTX-KG2/mediKanren/README.md

 ### Setup the enviroment

-NOTE: This was tested on Ubuntu 18.04
+NOTE: This was tested on Ubuntu 18.04 system and requires a user with passwordless sudo setup

 To download and install everything you need to run kg2 into mediKanren simply run the `setup.sh` script on a unpriveliged user with passwordless sudo enabled like so:
 ```